yahoo/proxy-verifier/README.md

       fields:
       - [ x-test-trailer-1, one ]
       - [ x-test-trailer-2, two ]
-  proxy-response:
-    # Other verifications...
-    trailers:
-      fields:
-      # Verify the client receives the response trailers.
-      - [ x-test-trailer-1, { value: one, as: equal } ]
-      - [ x-test-trailer-2, { value: two, as: equal } ]
 ```

 It is also possible to specify everything as a sequence of frames.
 The available